Accelerating the recovery of the European Eel

 Toby Mills, Conservation Officer

-Toby is an artist and researcher who joined us on our team in 2021.
+Toby is a researcher who joined us on our team in 2021.
 He became involved in eel conservation during his undergraduate degree in Fine Art at The Glasgow School of Art, leading him to run an ‘Eels in the Classroom’ programme as part of his degree show in June 2019.
-This year, amongst other roles, he will be coordinating ‘Eels in the Classroom’ programmes across the UK.
-He is currently in-between degrees, and will be starting an MSc in Nature, Society and Environmental Governance this autumn – where he looks to continue his study of the European eel.
+Amongst other roles Toby coordinates the ‘Eels in the Classroom’ projects and works on collecting and analyzing the glass eel market survey.